 Table it for Later

-Accent furniture like tables offer a great platform for some mix-n-match finish fun.
+Accent furniture like tables offers an excellent platform for some mix-n-match finish fun.
 Since they don’t dominate the space, you have a little more leeway to play with finishes and pair darks with lights in the same area.
-Nesting tables allow you to group tables with different finishes together for more impact, and space around the room as needed.

 As with wood, it’s completely fine — great, even! — to mix and match.
 But here, a bit of restraint can pay big dividends.